Jennifer Lawrence: Political views and activism

 Lawrence identifies as a feminist, a concept she argues should not intimidate people "because it just means equality".
 She has promoted body positivity among women.
-In 2015, she wrote an essay for Lenny Letter criticizing the gender pay gap in Hollywood, describing her own experiences in the industry, such as the lesser pay she received for her work on American Hustle in comparison to her male co-stars.
-In a 2015 interview with Vogue, she condemned Kentucky county clerk Kim Davis for her opposition to same-sex marriage.
-Lawrence was raised a Republican and voted for John McCain in the 2008 presidential election, but has since been critical of the party.
-Lawrence strongly opposed Donald Trump's presidency, stating in 2015 that his election would "be the end of the world".
-She endorsed Joe Biden in the 2020 presidential election.
+In 2015, Lawrence wrote an essay for Lenny Letter criticizing the gender pay gap in Hollywood, describing her own experiences in the industry, such as receiving lesser pay for her work on American Hustle in comparison to her male co-stars.